nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/05-CONCLUSIONS.md

    - Mentor others on AI and testing
    - Help set standards for your team
    - Drive a quality-first culture
+   - Volunteer or teach with AI For Good

 2. **Grow Your Career**
    - Get certified (Playwright, GitHub Actions, ISTQB, etc.)